7 Ways to be a More Efficient Chemist

 No library has everything, but you have access to everything.
 Use the Interlibrary Loan service if Leddy doesn’t have access to an article, book or other information resource.
 We’ll find it somewhere in the world and bring it to you at no cost.

-7. Ask your librarian
+7. Ask a librarian

 Librarians can help you every step of the way: